Fahad87667/Diabetes-Prediction-Using-ML/README.md

 ## Project Structure

 - `app.py`: This file contains the Flask web application for user interaction.
+- `app1.py`: This file contains the streamlit web application for user interaction.
 - `Diabetes_model.pkl`: The trained SVM model saved using pickle.
 - `diabetes.csv`: The dataset used for training the machine learning model.